-Research Output per year
+Projects per year

-I am a cultural historian of medicine, surgery, gender and war, with a special interest in emotions and identities.
+I am a cultural historian of medicine, surgery, gender and war, with a special interest in politics, identities and the emotions.
 My research currently focuses on the emotional cultures of surgery in nineteenth-century Britain and in 2015 I received a Wellcome Trust Investigator Award to lead a team investigating the relations between surgery and emotion from 1800 to the present.
 I joined Roehampton in 2010 having studied at the Universities of York and London and worked at the Universities of Kent and Manchester.
 When not working I spend a not inconsiderable amount of my time 'enjoying' the bounteous privilege of supporting Leyton Orient Football Club.

 BA (Hons) in History - University of York (1998)

 MSc and DIC in the History of Science, Technology and Medicine - University of London (1999)